dhanukarajat/sonarqube-toif/README.md

-# sonarqube-toif
-SonarQube Adapter for TOIF
+# Sonarlint Adapter for TOIF

 Contents:
 -----------------------------------------------